Counting and Joint equidistribution of approximates: Diophantine Corollaries and Prior Work

 We define $\e^+$-approximations of a vector $\theta \in \R^m$ as integers $(p,q) \in \Z^m \times \N$ satisfying $\gcd(p,q)=1$ and $q^{1/d}\|p+ q\theta\| < \e$.
 In our earlier notation with choice of $k=r=n=1$, these are exactly $\e^d$-approximation $(p,q)$ of $\theta$ satisfying $q>0$.

-One of the main theorems in \cite{SW22}, namely Thm 1.2, discusses the $\e^+$-approximation of Lebesgue a.e. $\theta \in \R^m$.
-Their theorem followed from a much more general statement in the same paper, namely [\cite{SW22}, Thm.
-2.1], which for $\e^+$-approximation of Lebesgue a.e. $\theta \in \R^m$ says that \begin{thm}[\cite{SW22}, Thm.
-2.1] For Lebesgue almost every $\theta \in M_{m \times 1}(\R)$, the following holds.
+One of the main theorems in \cite{SW22}, namely {Theorem} 1.2, discusses the $\e^+$-approximation of Lebesgue a.e. $\theta \in \R^m$.
+Their theorem followed from a much more general statement in the same paper, namely \cite[Thm.~2.1]{SW22}, which for $\e^+$-approximation of Lebesgue a.e. $\theta \in \R^m$ says that \begin{thm}[{\cite[Thm.~2.1]{SW22}}] For Lebesgue almost every $\theta \in \M_{m \times 1}(\R)$, the following holds.
 Let $(p_l, q_l) \in \Z^m \times \N$ be the sequence of $\e^+$-approximations of $\theta$, ordered according to increasing $q_l$.
-Then the sequence
+Then the sequence { } equidistributes with respect to the probability measure obtained by normalising the finite measure $m_{\E_{d}^d} \times m_{\R^m}|_{\{x: \|x\| \leq \e\}} \times m_{\hZp^d}$. \end{thm} Now, it is easy to see that Theorem \ref{main thm} (in the special case of $k=r=n=1$) generalises the above theorem.
+To see this, note that the study of the distribution of $q_l^{1/d} (p_l + q_l \theta) \in \R^m$ is the same as studying the distribution of { } Thus, Theorem \ref{main thm}, when viewed as a counting result with constraints, clearly generalises the above theorem.